kshedden/stats206/slides/standard_errors.md

 Review of terms
 ===============

-In statistics, our goal is usually to estimate a characteristic or parameter of the population, which may be called the _estimand_.
+In statistical data analysis, our goal is usually to estimate a characteristic or parameter of the population, which may be called the _estimand_.
 To achieve this goal, we use a statistic that is derived from our sample of data.